tocchan/guildhall/mp2/c29/assignments/a02/physics_structure.md

 we are going to force creation and destruction to happen through the `Physics2D` object.
 That is, the `Physics2D` object is a
 **Factory** for `Rigidbody2D` and all `Collider2D` objects.

-The reason for this is to
+The reason for this is to allow for a much easier conversion to cache friendly data structures.

 ### Preventing Accidental Delete